SolidOS/solidos/documentation/guidelines/AI_guidelines.md

 ## General rules

 The SolidOS team uses AI to code.
-As of June 2026, Copilot in VScode seems to be the prefered way.
+As of June 2026, Copilot in VS Code seems to be the preferred way.

 We want to kindly ask ALL contributors to adhere to the following:

-- if you are using AI to write code that is 100% written with AI you NEED to add this to your commit.
+- if you are using AI to write code that is 100% written with AI, you NEED to add this to your commit.
-- you do not need to add such a commit if you are writting: tests, refactoring (unless very heavy), or fixing bugs (unless it adds/changes a lot of the existin code).
+- you do not need to add such a commit if you are writing: tests, refactoring (unless very heavy), or fixing bugs (unless it adds/changes a lot of the existing code).

-### 2 example commits, written with AI:
+### 3 example commits, co-authored with AI:

     Author: Harry Hacker hh@example.org
     Date: Sun Jan 18 10:32:15 2026